MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

     5 │ Robert K  │
     =#

-This broadcast syntax is also used with operators.
-For example, let's display and compute a 2% Cost Of Living Adjustment ("COLA").
+Broadcasting can also used with operators.
+For example, let's compute and display a 2% Cost Of Living Adjustment ("COLA").

     COLA = trunc.(Int, It.salary .* 0.02)